Skip to Content

 Ceramics are harder than steel, sharper than steel knives, and hold an edge for up to 10 times longer than knives with steel blades.

-The Kyocera Revolution Ceramic Knife Set (Amazon link) offers an alternative to steel-bladed knives and contains 4 knives in the set.
+The Kyocera Revolution Ceramic Knife Set (Amazon link) offers an alternative to steel-bladed knives and contains four knives in the set.
 Ceramic blades are easier to clean, will not rust, are resistant to acidic foods, and will not cause sliced ingredients to discolor.

 • Large knife.
 A taller blade with a length of 6-inches or 152mm

 • Medium knife.
-A slightly shorter knife at 5.5-inches or 139.7mm
+A slightly shorter knife at 5.5 inches or 139.7mm

 • Utility knife.
-The 4.5inch or 114.3mm blade is more agile than the larger knives.
+The 4.5-inch or 114.3mm blade is more agile than the larger knives.

 • Paring knife.
-The paring knife has a 3-inch or 76.2mm blade ideal for fine or detailed work.
+The paring knife has a 3-inch or 76.2mm blade, ideal for fine or detailed work.

 Ceramic knives may be sharper and hold an edge longer than steel knives, but the hardness of the material comes at a price.

-The ceramic knives are more brittle than steel and can chip, crack and snap if misused or dropped.
+The ceramic knives are more brittle than steel and can chip, crack, and snap if misused or dropped.
 Extra care is needed when using these knives to keep them in good condition.

-If you are interested in buying the Kyocera Revolution Ceramic Knife Set check out the latest prices on Amazon.
+If you are interested in buying the Kyocera Revolution Ceramic Knife Set, check out the latest prices on Amazon.

 Conclusion